Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 Durable Kinds are defined just like virtual Kinds, but they use a different constructor (`defineDurableKind` instead of `defineKind`), which requires a "handle" created by `makeKindHandle`.
 Durable virtual objects can only hold durable data in their `state`.

 The KindHandle is a durable virtual object of a special internal Kind.
-This is the first Kind allocated, so usually it gets Kind ID 1 and the handles get vrefs like `o+d1/${kindHandleID}`.
+This is the first Kind allocated, so usually it gets exportID 1 and the kind handles for virtual and durable Kinds get vrefs like `o+d1/${kindHandleID}`.

 # Kind Metadata